silviot/edx-platform-wiki/Locators:-Developer-Notes.md

-With the merging of [pull request 2905](https://github.com/edx/edx-platform/pull/2905), the way we handle `course_id`s and `location`s has changed.
+When [pull request 4225](https://github.com/edx/edx-platform/pull/4225) is merged, the way we handle `CourseKey`s and `UsageKey`s will change.
 This guide includes everything you need to know about how to handle them.

 ## Table of Contents